-In addition to NeDNR and SPNRD contributions, both entities may also seek out and use grants from various federal, state, local and private partners.
-For example, the Nebraska Environmental Trust (NET) has been a supporter of water management activities in the Upper Platte River Basin.
+Funding for regulatory and non-regulatory activities described in this plan will derive from several sources.
+NeDNR receives funds appropriated by the Nebraska Unicameral for water resources management and administration.
+The primary funding source for natural resources districts is property taxes.
+Both entities also seek out and use grants from various federal, state, local and private entities.
+The Nebraska Environmental Trust has also been a generous supporter of water management activities in the Upper Platte River Basin.